caarmen/nounours-android/README.md

   result would be a ```AndroidRuntime: java.lang.VerifyError: com.mycompany.MyClass```.
 To prevent this, code for higher API levels must be completely isolated into separate classes.
 * The check for the API level is done on the String ```Build.VERSION.SDK``` instead of the int ```Build.VERSION.SDK_INT```.
-* No support library is included.
-The only library included in this project is libnounours.
+* No support library is included, for the handheld app.